Kitanemuk

 The Kitanemuk are an Indigenous people of California who historically lived in the Tehachapi Mountains and the Antelope Valley area of the western Mojave Desert of Southern California, United States.
 The Kitanemuk lived in what is now Kern County, California.
 Today, some of the Kitanemuk are enrolled in the federally recognized Tejon Indian Tribe of California.

 Language

 The Kitanemuk historically spoke the Kitanemuk language, a Uto-Aztecan language, probably akin to that of the Takic branch and to the Serrano language in particular, as well as the Tongva and Vanyume languages.
 Alice Anderton reconstructed the dead language in 1988 from Harrington's notes.

+Culture

+Nuts and seeds constituted a significant component of the Kitanemuk diet.
+The tribe relied on acorns, which were harvested in the autumn, to sustain their meals throughout the year.
+Additionally, piñon nuts were collected and preserved.
+Seeds from various plants, including chia and wild oats, were obtained by striking the grasses with a seedbeater, a specialized basket crafted from tule reeds.
+These seeds were then ground into a type of flour.
+This flour was subsequently combined with water to form small cakes, which were baked in an earth oven.
+Numerous plants had roots that contributed to the tribe's food resources.
+Tule roots were dried and crushed into flour for preparing mush.
+The roots of the brodiaea, or wild hyacinth, were roasted in hot coals and consumed similarly to potatoes.
+The Kitanemuk also ate the fresh leaves and stems of other plants, such as clover and ferns.

 Population

 Estimates for the precontact populations of most native groups in California have varied substantially.
 Alfred L. Kroeber (1925:883) proposed a population of 1,770 for the Kitanemuk, together with the Serrano and Tataviam, as 3,500.
 Thomas C. Blackburn and Lowell John Bean (1978:564) estimated the Kitanemuk alone as 500 to 1,000.

 The combined population of the Kitanemuk, Serrano, and Tataviam in 1910 had fallen to only 150 persons, according to Kroeber.